rhalbersma/xstd/doc/Dxxxx.md

 Impact On the Standard
 ----------------------

 This proposal does not depend on other library components, and nothing depends on it.
 It is a pure extension, but does require additions (though no modifications) to the standard header `<cstddef>`, as outlined in the section **Proposed Wording** below.
 It can be implemented using C++11 compilers and libraries, and it does not require language or library features that are not part of C++11.

+There are, however, three active CWG issues ([cwg#1266](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#1266), [cwg#1620](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#1620) and [cwg#1735](http://www.open-std.org/jtc1/sc22/wg21/docs/cwg_active.html#1735)) that could impact this proposal.
+All three issues note that in implementations with extended integer types, the decimal-literal in a user-defined-integer-literal might be too large for an `unsigned long long` to represent.
+Suggestions (but no formal proposals) were made to either fall back to a raw literal operator or a literal operator template, or to allow a parameter of an extended integer type.
+The latter suggestion would be easiest to incorporate into this proposal.

 Design Decisions
 ----------------